Babbie Mason: Career

 In 1999, Mason signed with Spring Hill Music Group and released No Better Place.
 This project included the single "The House That Love Built," a song she co-wrote with longtime friend and veteran producer Cheryl Rogers.

 Mason has always blended pop and contemporary praise, inspirational ballads, and soulful gospel into her music style.
 However, Mason had longed to record a 1940s-era project à la Billie Holiday, in which Spring Hill granted her wish request and recorded Timeless (2001).
 Highlights of this collection include "Theme on the 37th (He Can Work It Out)," a song written by Danniebelle Hall, an early Mason influence, and "Black and Blue," which was a poignant reflection on racism that Mason wrote with Turner Lawton.

 Mason has performed before U.S. presidents, including Jimmy Carter, and sung at Billy Graham's evangelistic crusades.
 Appearing with Bill and Gloria Gaither and their 'Homecoming Friends' at such major annual concert events as Praise Gathering and Jubilate.
 She has also been featured on several of their best-selling projects, including the Grammy Award–winning Kennedy Center Homecoming (1999).
 Mason is involved in Christian women's conferences and has been a popular guest on the Women of Faith tour.

 Mason has authored two books, Treasures of Heaven in the Stuff of Earth (2000) and FaithLift: Put Wings to Your Faith Walk and Soar" (2003).
 She hosts a television talk show called Babbie's House, which is broadcast on WATC-DT out of Atlanta, Georgia to a national audience as well as throughout Europe and Africa.

 Community involvement

 Involved in helping aspiring recording artists and songwriters, Mason annually presents her Babbie Mason Music Conference International.
 She joined the faculty at Atlanta Christian College in East Point and Lee University in Cleveland, Tennessee, as an adjunct professor teaching songwriting.

 Personal life

 Mason lives on a farm in Carroll County, Georgia, with her husband of over forty-three years, Charles and their two sons.
-Mason's sons are both aspiring musicians and are active in the music industry.